 “If they’ve run the business for a long time, their identity is wrapped up in it.
 It’s been their whole world.” she explained, adding that she helps clients envision the future without the business.
 “I ask them what they’re going to do to sustain themselves emotionally and socially.
 How do they plan to spend their time?
 Do they plan to participate in mentorship and volunteer work?”

 Lacking the emotional readiness to give up ownership may be a contributing factor to the 75 percent of sellers who regret their decision.
 Within 12 months, these individuals begin to question whether they made the right deal and worry that they won’t have enough money to support their retirement goals.
 Being emotionally or socially unprepared for the change in lifestyle may not be verbalized, but it’s a factor in their discontentment.
+(Related: Retirement planning: A major blind spot for business owners)

 It’s common for owners to waver between preferring to stay and wanting to leave.
 Richards tells a story of one client who was tired of the business and intent on selling.
 Surprisingly, when that owner put time and energy into increasing the value and salability of the business, he started having fun again.
 He not only stayed, he decided to grow the company.